ovs-vsctl(8) Open vSwitch Manual ovs-vsctl(8)

 [--bootstrap] set-ssl private-key certificate ca-cert

-Sets the SSL configuration.
-The --bootstrap option is described
+Sets the SSL/TLS configuration.
+The --bootstrap option is de‐

 CA Certificate Bootstrap

-Ordinarily, all of the files named in the SSL configuration must exist
+Ordinarily, all of the files named in the SSL/TLS configuration must

-and the --bootstrap option is given, then ovs-vswitchd will attempt to
+exist and the --bootstrap option is given, then ovs-vswitchd will at‐

-obtain the CA certificate from the controller on its first SSL connec‐
+tempt to obtain the CA certificate from the controller on its first

-tion and save it to the named PEM file.
-If it is successful, it will
+SSL/TLS connection and save it to the named PEM file.
+If it is suc‐

-This option exposes the SSL connection to a man-in-the-middle attack
+This option exposes the SSL/TLS connection to a man-in-the-middle at‐

-obtaining the initial CA certificate, but it may be useful for boot‐
+tack obtaining the initial CA certificate, but it may be useful for

 This option is only useful if the controller sends its CA certificate

-as part of the SSL certificate chain.
-The SSL protocol does not re‐
+as part of the SSL/TLS certificate chain.
+SSL/TLS protocols do not re‐

 quire the controller to send the CA certificate.